Noxmain/tutorial-pip-package/README.md

     __init__.py
 ```

-Rename your module to be `__init__.py` within the `mymodule` directory.
+Name your module `__init__.py` within the `mymodule` directory.

 Create a `README.txt` file containing a summary of what your Python package is all about.

 Choose a `LICENSE` for your module.
-There are many licenses to choose from, but my personal favourite is the MIT license because it does not have many restrictions and it is simple.
-Other suitable licenses for Python modules would be BSD, Apache or LGPL.
-I would not use the GPL license for a Python package because any projects that use it are forced to use the GPL license too.
-This may prevent some people from being able to use your library.

 Create a `setup.py` file.
 This is a script that is used to compile your package and submit it to PyPI.
-Here is a very simple example:
+Here is an example:
 ```python
 import setuptools